lesschat/redmine_lesschat/README.md

-# Lesschat plugin for Redmine.
+# Worktile plugin for Redmine.
 This plugin posts updates to issues in your Redmine installation to Lesschat.

 Forked from [Slack plugin for Redmine](https://github.com/sciyoshi/redmine-slack).